paulrosen/abcjs/README.md

 Full documentation is here: [abcjs documentation](https://paulrosen.github.io/abcjs/)

+There is an organization that has a collection of useful projects related to abcjs called [abcjs-music](https://github.com/abcjs-music).
+See some examples there.
+If you have a project that you think would be of general interest and would like to add it to that organization, contact me.

 ## Announcement: version 6.1.2

 There is a little difference in the generated SVG: Now each line is surrounded with a `<g>` element.
 This probably won't affect your program unless you are doing very specific manipulation of the SVG.